flynn/flynn/website/source/docs/architecture.html.md

 * Messaging and RPC model

-### Layer 0: The Grid
+### Layer 0

-The Grid provides a lower level platform, useful even outside of Flynn, that provides a solid abstraction between a cluster of hosts and containerized processes.
+Layer 0 provides a lower level platform, useful even outside of Flynn, that provides a solid abstraction between a cluster of hosts and containerized processes.
 In that way it's similar to other general scheduling systems, but is different in these ways: